 Drug Discovery & Pharmaceuticals

-Why Venoms and Venomtech?
+Why Venoms & Venomtech?

-Animal venoms are a complex mix of peptides, small molecules and proteins that, activate, inhibit or otherwise modulate molecular targets such as ion channels, GPCRs and enzymes.
+Animal venoms are a complex mix of peptides, small molecules and proteins.
+These activate, inhibit or otherwise modulate molecular targets such as ion channels, GPCRs and enzymes.
 Often they have exquisite potency and selectivity, possibly because they have been developed through millions of years of evolution, rather than a few hundred years of drug discovery.
 Animal venoms have not evolved to cure our diseases however, so why should they have any potential in drug discovery?